gl-pv/react-inplace-editor/README.md

 ## Customization

-InplaceEditor allow to pass custom input as children.
+InplaceEditor allows to pass custom input as children.
-It is usefull for custom styled inputs like iputs from antd.
+It is usefull for custom styled inputs like inputs from antd.

 ```jsx
 import React, { Component } from 'react'